a-renzini/pygwb/docs/demos.rst

 =====

 In addition to the `tutorials <tutorials.html>`_, we give a few more demos to illustrate the capabilities of the ``pygwb`` package.
-This differ from the tutorials in the sense that they are more specific and show how to customize some of the ``pygwb`` functionalities to your own needs.
+These differ from the tutorials in the sense that they are more specific and show how to customize some of the ``pygwb`` functionalities to your own needs.

 .. raw:: html